 Are you implementing hreflang tags on your site?
-For some multi-language sites, hreflang annotations are worth the effort because they can help your content land in front of your target audience.
-Most SEO resources point out that hreflang markup is difficult to get right—and even big sites get it wrong—but you just need to be detailed oriented and aware of common hreflang mistakes.
+For multi-language sites, hreflang annotations are worth the effort because they can help your content land in front of your target audience.
+Most SEO resources point out that hreflang markup is difficult to get right—and even big sites get it wrong—but if you’re detailed oriented, you can avoid common hreflang mistakes.

 Common Hreflang Mistakes